-The BPEC Glastonbury coach service is used each year by a growing number of festival goers, and is the easiest and greenest way to get there.
-In 1989 we began with two coaches there and back, but this was swiftly increased to meet demand and we have over 400 travellers on our coaches every year This service is entirely run by volunteers - from booking the coaches to stewarding the journeys there and back - so all the money made goes directly to help us continue our work.
-Of course we will be running this service again this year, and you can reserve your space now by heading to our booking page or emailing us at
+The BPEC Glastonbury Festival coach service is used each year by a growing number of festival goers and is one of the easiest and greenest way to get there.
+In 1989 we began with just two coaches, but this was swiftly increased to meet growing demand and we now have over 400 travellers on our coaches every year.
+This service is entirely run by volunteers - from booking the coaches to stewarding the journeys there and back - so all the money made goes directly to help us continue our work.
+Of course we will be running this service again this year, and you can reserve your space now by heading to our booking page

 Since 1989 we have taken volunteers to Glastonbury, beginning with working on the gates and then moving to the property lock-ups, which is what we do today.
 We take a team with us each year who volunteer their time on the property lock-ups to support BPEC.
 We really value the work they do each year, as well as the great atmosphere everyone contributes to around our camp.
-In return our catering team do their best to make sure they stay as well fed as its possible to be at Glastonbury.
+In return our catering team do their best to make sure they stay as well fed as possible.